-The most famous Rock song of all time, this didn't chart because it was never released as a single to the general public.
+The most famous rock song of all time, "Stairway To Heaven" wasn't a chart hit because it was never released as a single to the general public.
 Radio stations received promotional singles which quickly became collector's items.

 Robert Plant spent much of the '70s answering questions about the lyrics he wrote for "Stairway."
 When asked why the song was so popular, he said it could be its "abstraction," adding, "Depending on what day it is, I still interpret the song a different way - and I wrote the lyrics."